openhotel/openhotel/CONTRIBUTING.md

 ### Art Contributions

 Open Hotel uses a pixel art style for its assets, and it uses metadata to define some of the properties of the assets.
-We strongly recommend taking a look at our proprietary [Asset Editor](https://github.com/openhotel/asset-editor) repository to create compatible assets.
+We strongly recommend taking a look at our [Asset Editor](https://github.com/openhotel/asset-editor) repository to create compatible assets.
 Some examples of contributions include:

-- Icons, sprites, furniture...
+- Icons, sprites, furniture, character clothes...
 - UI/UX improvements.
 - Backgrounds, tiles, and other visual elements.